Orchestra Facts: 2006-2014

 You may also wish to read the press release (PDF) that the League disseminated to national media outlets.
 For more background, see this Question and Answer page (PDF), which the League created based on questions we received during the development of this report.

 This project was supported in part by an award from the Research: Art Works program at the National Endowment for the Arts: Grant #13-3800-7015.
-Additional funding was provided by a generous grant from The Andrew W. Mellon Foundation, and by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.
+Additional funding was provided by a generous grant from the Mellon Foundation, and by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.